 This page is dedicated to the memory of Kenneth Lawrence Ireland, Sr.

 He was my father.
 His wife was Leona Mare Carroll.
-I have two sisters, Elen Kentnor and Julia Childs.
+I have two sisters, Elen Kentnor and Julie Ireland Childs, and a brother John.
+Dad had seven grandchildren and now eight great grandchildren.

-Dad’s father was Lawrence Stone Ireland and his mother was Gertrude Banks Ireland.
-He had two brothers, Richard, "Chunk," who passed away in Florida, and Donny who still lives in Dover Delaware.
+Dad’s father was Lawrence Stone Ireland, and his mother was Gertrude Banks Ireland.
+He had two brothers, Richard, "Chunk," who passed away in Arizona, and Donny who still lives in Dover Delaware.

 Monday, December 15, 2008